ibexa/documentation-developer/docs/guide/repository.md

 ## SPI

-[[= product_name_oss =]] SPI is a Service Provider Interface which defines contracts for implementing various parts of the system, including:
+[[= product_name =]] SPI is a Service Provider Interface which defines contracts for implementing various parts of the system, including:

  - persistence layer (`SPI\Persistence`)
  - custom Field Types